hannobraun/hanno.braun-odw.eu/content/notes/code-cad-advantages/index.md

 - A well-written model is going to be parametric by nature.
 If you decide to change some decision you made early on in the modeling process, you won't have to modify a lot of code.
 - Programming languages allow you to build abstractions.
 Write one piece of code to generate a gear, another one on top of that to generate the whole gearbox.
 - You get the full power of the language.
-Compute positions of support beams based on the load they have to carry.
+Compute the number and positions of support beams based on the load they have to carry.
 Or generate the complex geometry of a key from a simple numeric representation.
 - Programming languages allow for comments.
-You can explain your model, why you made certain decisions, or how you created a specific feature, in as much detail as required.
+You can explain your model and document your design intent, in as much detail as required.

 A sufficiently advanced GUI-based CAD program can also provide all of these things.
 However, the developers of that program might not have gotten around to develop what you need yet.
 And even if they have, they could have used that time to develop something else that would have been just as useful.